linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/An Introduction to Futures Trading and Hedging Using Futures.md

 If in the example above the corn futures positions are established at 350 cents per bushel and the price moved to 400 cents per bushel, then the profit/loss facing investor A and B would be:

 $$
-\text {I n v e s t o r A :} 1 0 \times 5, 0 0 0 \times [ 4 0 0 - 3 5 0 ] / 1 0 0 = + \$ 2 5, 0 0 0
+\text{Investor A: } 10 \times 5,000 \times [400 - 350] / 100 = +\$25,000
 $$

 $$
-\text {I n v e s t o r B :} - 1 0 \times 5, 0 0 0 \times [ 4 0 0 - 3 5 0 ] / 1 0 0 = - \$ 2 5, 0 0 0
+\text{Investor B: } -10 \times 5,000 \times [400 - 350] / 100 = -\$25,000
 $$

 It follows that investor A's receiving their profit is dependent upon investor B. In order to guarantee fulfilment of these obligations, futures traders are required to deposit a performance bond, more commonly known as margin.
 There are three different types of margin: initial margin, maintenance margin and variation margin.
 The initial margin is an amount, per contract, that must be deposited when a futures contract is instigated.

 At the end of each day, the profits/losses for each futures position are calculated.
 This in turn will change the balance of the margin account.
 The process of calculating the daily profit or loss on a futures position is known as "marking to market".
-If you have gone long (bought) a futures contract at a price  $\mathsf{P}(0)$ , then at the end of the day there will be a positive or negative cash flow to your account in the amount of:
+If you have gone long (bought) a futures contract at a price $\mathsf{P}(0)$, then at the end of the day there will be a positive or negative cash flow to your account in the amount of:

 [P(1)-P(0)] x face value of the contract where $P(1)$ is the settlement price at the end of the trading day.

 If you go short (sell), the cash flows are the reverse of those above.